zgeaw/type-script-loader/README_EN.md

 { "extends": "./node_modules/ts-config-react-app/index" }
 ```

-Note that changes in the extending file while not be respected by `type-script-loader`.
+Note that changes in the extending file while not be respected by `typescript-loader-webpack`.
 Its purpose is to satisfy the code editor.

 #### experimentalFileCaching _(boolean) (default=true)_

 By default whenever the TypeScript compiler needs to check that a file/directory exists or resolve symlinks it makes syscalls.
-It does not cache the result of these operations and this may result in many syscalls with the same arguments ([see comment](https://github.com/zgeaw/type-script-loader/issues/825#issue-354725524) with example).
+It does not cache the result of these operations and this may result in many syscalls with the same arguments ([see comment](https://github.com/zgeaw/typescript-loader-webpack/issues/825#issue-354725524) with example).
 In some cases it may produce performance degradation.

 This flag enables caching for some FS-functions like `fileExists`, `realpath` and `directoryExists` for TypeScript compiler.
 Note that caches are cleared between compilations.

 #### projectReferences _(boolean) (default=false)_

-**TL;DR:** Using project references currently requires building referenced projects outside of type-script-loader.
+**TL;DR:** Using project references currently requires building referenced projects outside of typescript-loader-webpack.
 We don’t want to keep it that way, but we’re releasing what we’ve got now.
 To try it out, you’ll need to pass `projectReferences: true` to `loaderOptions`.
 You’ll also probably need to use TypeScript 3.1.1 or later (which, as of this writing, means `typescript@next`).

-type-script-loader has partial support for [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) in that it will _load_ dependent composite projects that are already built, but will not currently _build/rebuild_ those upstream projects.
+typescript-loader-webpack has partial support for [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) in that it will _load_ dependent composite projects that are already built, but will not currently _build/rebuild_ those upstream projects.
 The best way to explain exactly what this means is through an example.
 Say you have a project with a project reference pointing to the `lib/` directory:

 ```
 tsconfig.json